BlogVisas and Residency

 The Visa M — Pensionado is an immigration category for people who receive a pension from outside Colombia.
 It's designed for retirees who want to live here full-time — or at least for most of the year — without having to rely on tourist stamps and 90-day extensions.

 Unlike the digital nomad visa, it doesn't require you to be working.
 Unlike the investor visa, you don't need to park money in Colombian assets.
 The qualifying factor is straightforward: a stable, provable pension income that meets the threshold.
-The visa is renewable, and it's fast-tracked to permanent residency — two years on a pensionado M visa makes you eligible for the Visa R, compared to five years for most other M visa categories.
+The visa is renewable, and like most M visa categories it leads to permanent residency (the Visa R) after five continuous years.
+Faster 2–3 year tracks to residency exist only for the parent or spouse of a Colombian, or for Mercosur/Andino migrants — not for pensionados.
+The governing rule is Resolución 5477 de 2022 (Art.
+77), still in force in 2026, amended by Res.
+9316/2024 and 12509/2024.

 Do You Qualify?
 Income and Pension Requirements